HanaOrg/Konbini/doc/register.md

 # Your organization's name.
 name: string
 # Your organization's website.
-website: string
+website: string # (optional)
 # Your organization's email.
-email: string
+email: string # (optional)
 # Whether it's a private, non profit, public, or collab organization.
-Required for transparency purposes.
+Required.
 # For other types of organizations, use `OTHER`, as some organizations are hard to catalog.
 type: "PRIVATE_CORP" OR "NON_PROFIT" OR "GOVT_ORG" OR "COLLAB_ORG" OR "OTHER"
 # Your organization's biography - a text visible inside your profile.